Field Sources for Generalized Ellis-Bronnikov Wormhole: Generalized Ellis–Bronnikov (GEB) Space-time

-Numerically integrating the equation \eqref{zeq} with $b_0 = 1$ for different values of $m$ allows us to create the immersion diagram for this GEB wormhole, as represented in Fig. \ref{embebed}, where we can observe the classical geometry of a catenoid for $m = 2$.
-For $m > 2$, the geometry of the neck of the GEB wormhole increasingly tends to become cylindrical.
+Numerically integrating Eq.~\eqref{zeq} with $b_0 = 1$ for different values of $m$ allows us to construct the embedding diagrams for the GEB wormhole, as shown in Fig.~\ref{embebed}.
+For the standard case ($m = 2$), the geometry exhibits the classical smooth shape of a catenoid.
+However, as $m$ increases ($m > 2$), the radial function $\rho(l)$ becomes exceedingly flat near $l \approx 0$.
+Consequently, the geometry of the wormhole's throat loses its simple catenoid shape and increasingly tends toward an elongated cylindrical tube.

+This geometric behavior is intimately related to the \textit{flaring-out condition}, a fundamental requirement for traversable wormholes \cite{Morris1988WormholesIS}.
+The flaring-out condition dictates that the inverse of the radial coordinate must be a minimum at the throat, which in terms of the embedding implies $d^2\rho/dz^2 > 0$.
+Physically, this geometry is sustained by the presence of exotic matter (in our case, the phantom scalar coupled with the NED field), which exerts an effective repulsive gravitational interaction to keep the throat open.
+For larger values of $m$, the required flaring-out is localized further away from the throat center, leaving a central cylindrical region with near-zero spatial curvature.

+Interestingly, this geometric visualization provides a direct and simple explanation for the qualitative behavior of the infall velocity of the accreting dust discussed in the following subsection.
+Unlike a black hole scenario, where gravity is universally attractive and accelerates infalling matter towards the singularity, the effective repulsive geometry of the wormhole's throat acts as a geometric bottleneck.
+As the dust approaches the throat, it is decelerated by this repulsive effect.
+For higher values of $m$, the transition from the asymptotic flat region to the cylindrical throat becomes geometrically sharper.
+This abrupt spatial transition forces the infalling fluid to lose its radial velocity much more suddenly, directly reflecting the geometrical ``wall" of the elongated cylindrical neck seen in the embedding diagrams.